 Pregnancy in Cats

-Pregnancy in cats should be determined as early as possible following mating.
-Early diagnosis helps ensure proper care.
+Pregnancy in cats should be determined as early as possible following mating to help ensure proper care.
 Pregnancy diagnosis can be accomplished by the following methods:

 - abdominal palpation of the uterus, individual fetuses, and fetal membranes from 20 to 30 days